Jake Ellzey: Texas Central Railway

 Ellzey described the Texas Central Railway bullet train project as "all one big grift" and applauded the Trump administration’s decision to pull their 64 million dollar grant from the project.

 Israel

 Ellzey voted to provide Israel with support following 2023 Hamas attack on Israel.

 Veterans

-The PACT ACT which expanded Veterans Affairs benefits to veterans exposed to toxic chemicals during their military service, received a "nay" from Ellzey.
+The PACT ACT, which expanded Veterans Affairs benefits to veterans exposed to toxic chemicals during their military service, received a "nay" from Ellzey.

 Abortion

-In January 2025, Ellzey cosponsored fellow GOP House member Eric Burlison's bill recognizing personhood as starting at conception.
+In January 2025, Ellzey co-sponsored fellow GOP House member Eric Burlison's bill recognizing personhood as starting at conception.